-Bitterness is a very deadly, fast-growing, and easily spread form: of spiritual cancer.
-So the bottom line is that:
+Bitterness is a very deadly, fast-growing, and easily spread form of spiritual cancer.

-Lives Energized by the Spirit Are Hindered by Bitterness
+Grace-energized Lives Are Hindered by Bitterness

-Each time the word bitterness is used in the New Testament, it always is a form of the Greek word pic.
-This word means just what the tool by the similar sounding word comes from, "to prick or cut."
+In the New Testament each time the word bitterness is used it always is a form of the Greek word pic.
+This word means just what the tool by the similar sounding word comes from, "to prick or cut".
 This Greek word used for bitterness implies something that pricks or punctures and penetrates deeply.